-- 1. Setup your smartphone on an elevated surface at about knee-to-hip height (a bench or plyometric box is a great choice). - 2.
+- 1. Setup your smartphone on an elevated surface at about knee-to-hip height (a bench or plyometric box works well). - 2.
 Rest your phone against an object, such as your water bottle. - 3.
 Set your phone on its side (in landscape mode). - 4.
-Set your phone to video selfie mode. - 5.
-Adjust the phone to face you at a 45-degree angle.
+Set your phone to record in selfie mode (reverse the camera towards you). - 5.
+Adjust the phone to face you at about a 45-degree angle.
 This is the best angle to see most of your body move throughout the exercise.
 If this angle isn't possible, do your best. - 6.
 Hit "record" and perform the exercise.
 Stop recording once finished. - 7.
 Video must be 1-minute or less.
-You can edit the video to make it shorter by deleting the time before you start and stop recording from the video; you can edit this directly on your phone. - 8.
+You can edit the video to make it shorter by deleting the time before you start and stop recording; you can edit this directly on your phone. - 8.
 Upload one video per week in the training app within the #ShredStrong group chat (so we can all learn from one another).
-Or, you can upload the video to the private Facebook group. - 9.
+Or, you can upload the video to the #ShredStrong Facebook group or in a private message to Coach Jen. - 9.
 Video will be analyzed and feedback offered within 48 hours (except on weekends).